dabenzel/SN-Console/README.md

 Therefore I decided to give it a shot and write something that looks neat and can be useful aswell.
 I also thinks this is a really nice project to keep programming because you can just add new commands whenever you feel like doing so.
-Finally I think it is quiet cool to use an own written console :)
+Finally I think it is quiet cool to use an own written console!

 ## Frameworks/Tools